 Improving Electric Vehicle Charging Infrastructure

 In early 2021, the City of Bellingham received a $1.5 million grant from the Washington State Department of Commerce to be used towards installing new electric vehicle (EV) infrastructure across Bellingham.
 The City is contributing an additional $500,000 from its voter-approved Transportation Fund, bringing the total investment to $2 million.
 This project installs 90 new EV plugs distributed equitably across Bellingham on City-owned properties and public rights-of-way near destinations, workplaces, and multifamily residential areas.
-Installation of these new plugs began in 2022.
-All stations will be installed by June 1, 2023.
+Installation of these new plugs began in 2022 and will continue through the end of 2023.
 To find updates on the project, please visit the Electrification of Transportation project page.

 Increasing Alternative Vehicles in the City Fleet

-As of November 2021, the City now has 48 alternative fuel vehicles (electric or hybrid) in its fleet.
-When possible, the City is choosing electric and hybrid vehicles for all new and replacement vehicles as part of its commitment to achieving the goals in its Climate Action Plan.
-The Public Works Department, which purchases and maintains all City vehicles, now has 18 police utility vehicles.
+When possible, the City chooses electric and hybrid vehicles for all new and replacement vehicles as part of its commitment to achieving the goals in its Climate Action Plan.
+Barriers to purchasing electric vehicles include availability of stock for Light Duty vehicles and the capabilities and costs of available Medium and Heavy Duty vehicles.

 Purchasing Renewable Energy with the Green Direct Program